Medical Bill Review Services

 Second, the employee undergoes spine surgery and has a discectomy performed.
 A discectomy is the most common surgery used for a herniated disc in the lumbar region.
 In this procedure, the portion of the disc that is causing the pressure on the nerve root is removed.
 The surgeon access the disc through an incision in the back.
 The patient goes to an out-of-network facility: the hospital bills $250,000, an amount it does not expect to receive.

 Subsequently, a medical bill review is conducted, and the bill is negotiated down to $50,000, netting a savings of $200,000.
 The charge for the bill review is a percentage of the savings.
-A twenty percent charge (30%), results in a fee for the bill review analysis would be $60,000.
+A twenty percent charge (30%), which results in a fee for the bill review analysis would be $60,000.
 Net savings after fees is 66%.

 Full Spectrum Litigation Ready Bill Review with Expert Witness Testimony

-Medical speciality experience in Medical Bill Reviews
+Medical specialty experience in Medical Bill Reviews

 Orthopedic Surgery - spine subspecialty